thloml/jdk8_debian_stretch/README.md

 # jdk8_debian_stretch
-A jdk8u211 docker image based on debian:stretch installed xfonts-wqy,libfontconfig and used for phantomjs runtime
+A jdk8u211 docker image based on debian:stretch installed xfonts-wqy,fontconfig  and used for phantomjs runtime